MathieuNls/precinct/precinct-main.md

 We have chosen Monit as a target system because it was one of the systems NICAD was tested on.

 JHotDraw [^5] is a Java GUI framework for technical and structured graphics.
 It has been developed as a “design exercise”.
-Its design relies heavily on the use of design patterns.
-JHotDraw is composed of 735 revisions, 1984 files, and the latest revision has 44 KLoC.
+Its design is largely based on the use of design patterns.
+JHotDraw is composed of 735 revisions, 1984 files, and the latest revision has 44 Kloc.
 It is written in Java, and it is often used by researchers as a test bench.
 JHotDraw was also used by NICAD’s developers to evaluate their approach.

 Dnsjava [^6] is a tool for implementing the DNS (Domain Name Service) mechanisms in Java.
 This tool can be used for queries, zone transfers, and dynamic updates.